kmsmith137/ch_frb_l1_docs/docs/_sources/todo/real_time_analysis_todo.rst.txt

     and is easily accessible through the high-level webapp.
 (It's possible that we're already doing this, and I'm just out of the loop :))

+    Update: according to Dustin, the logs are already viewable through the webapp (but with a minor permissions problem that needs to be resolved).
+We do need to be more rigorous about using chlog(), this is a nontrivial amount of work.

   - If the L1 server runs out of memory, then it currently crashes!
 This is currently its main failure mode (in the typical failure scenario, there is a long-duration RFI storm which triggers continuous write_requests, which overload the NFS server and generate a backlog of write_requests on the L1 nodes).